rlee287/py_autoupdate/README.rst

 Advantages
 ----------

--  This module is written in pure python. **This means that there is no need to invoke a C compiler to build this module.**
+-  This module is written in pure python. **No C compiler is necessary for installation, simplifying installation for Windows.**
 -  Python 2 and 3 are both supported
 -  Pyautoupdate also works with pypy and pypy3